Estate Planning in Light of Potential Tax Changes

 Mid-Year Crystal Ball Outlook

 The markets have seen major swings in the last year or so, from the 35% swift decline in the month of March 2020 amidst the peak of the pandemic, to an S&P 500 rally to almost all-time highs.1 What will happen in the next six months?
 We’re facing inflation pressures, proposed tax increases and potential market volatility.
 Yet despite these wall of worry issues, and the sentiment by some that we’re close to a stock market peak, we look for higher highs to develop over the next 12 months as we move through 2022.
-To hear more about our outlook for the second half of 2021, register for our webinar as our own Jeff Krumpelman, chief investment strategist and head of equities, along with Chief Investment Officer Katrina Radenberg, share their perspectives.
+To hear more about our outlook for the second half of 2021, watch our webinar as our own Jeff Krumpelman, chief investment strategist and head of equities, along with Chief Investment Officer Katrina Radenberg, share their perspectives.

 Navigating the College Search During a Pandemic